‘Plastic bag’ womb could help keep premature babies alive

 And the team’s efforts were successful, with the lambs showing normal circulation, blood pressure, metabolic processing, growth, lung development and brain development after four weeks inside the artificial womb.

 “All the parameters that we measured in the fetal lamb system appeared normal.
-Our intent is to support premature infants in that very early range,” said Flake, adding “it may ultimately have other applications as well, relating to fetal transition.”
+Our intent is to support premature infants in that very early range,” Flake said, adding that “it may ultimately have other applications as well, relating to fetal transition.”

 Moving forward, slowly

-The team at CHOP now plan to refine the system by downsizing it for human infants who are one-third the size of the lambs, as well as develop the ideal amniotic fluid for human use.
+The team at Children’s Hospital now plan to refine the system by downsizing it for human infants who are one-third the size of the lambs, as well as developing the ideal amniotic fluid for human use.

-But it will take time.
-Flake hopes it could be used clinically in humans in a decade.

 Advertisement